expo/expo-github-action/README.md

 With GitHub Actions, it's reasonably easy to set up a matrix build and test the app on multiple environments.
 These matrixes can help to make sure your app runs smoothly on a broad set of different development machines.

-> If you don't need automatic authentication, you can omit the `expo-username` and `expo-password` variables.
+> If you don't need automatic authentication, you can omit the `token` variables.

 ```yml
 name: Expo CI